kubeshop/testkube/docs/docs/1-installing.md

 helm install --create-namespace my-testkube testkube/testkube
 ```

-Please note that, by default, the namespace for the intstallation will be `testkube`.
+Please note that, by default, the namespace for the installation will be `testkube`.
 If the `testkube` namespace does not exist, it will be created for you.

 If you wish to install into a different namespace, please use following command: